marton-nagy-marton/de1_hws_assignments/Term1/README.md

   - Average artist popularity associated with the main genre.

 #### Purpose
 This view is designed to provide insights into how the popularity of genres varies when measured at the levels of songs, albums, and artists.
-By analyzing the relationships between these different levels of aggregation, the music industry can better understand how popularity is perceived and what factors might influence it.

 #### Charts